-The consumer education website must include contact information on referrals to local child care resource and referral organizations (98.33 (a)(6)).
+2.3.9 The consumer education website must include contact information on referrals to local child care resource and referral organizations (98.33 (a)(6)).
 How does the Lead Agency provide referrals to local CCR&R agencies through the consumer education website?
 Describe and include a website link to this information:

-On the (http://www.childcarenj.gov/) www.ChildCareNJ.gov website, there is a Parents tab that contains general information on how to apply for the child care subsidy and how to find quality child care.
-There is a sub-tab that directs parents and the general public to a page with information on the CCR&Rs.
+On the www.ChildCareNJ.gov website, there is a "Parents" tab that contains general information on how to apply for the child care subsidy and how to find quality child care.
+There is a subtab that directs parents and the general public to a page with information on the CCR&Rs.
 The page contains a description of the CCR&R's function(s), as well as contact information (name, address, phone, fax, and website) by county.